danielmutia/SPIS-Code/README.md

 - New SPIS utilisation factors if used for electrification
 - SPIS cost

-Input and output files for Kenya's average and drought scenarios have been provided.
+Input and output files for Kenya's average and drought scenarios analysis have been provided.
+You can generate and run your input file for the geography you are interested in.